abs0luty/gleam-tutorial/src/strings.md

 ## Encoding model

-Gleam treats user-visible characters as **grapheme clusters** (for example, “é” may be one code point or a letter plus a combining accent).
+Gleam treats user-visible characters as **grapheme clusters** (for example, "é" may be one code point or a letter plus a combining accent).
 Under the hood:

 * On the **Erlang** target, strings are UTF-8 binaries; Erlang provides Unicode-aware stdlib functions for them. ([Erlang.org][3])
 * On the **JavaScript** target, the host runtime represents strings as sequences of **UTF-16 code units**; Gleam’s stdlib layers APIs so you still get grapheme-aware behavior. ([MDN Web Docs][4])